SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nampiLLai‘s introduction

-But emperumAnAr says, it is not like that and explains it further. emperumAn observed in the previous decad that AzhwAr highlighted in each pAsuram his urgency to attain the goal by saying “ollai” (immediately), “kAlak kazhivu seyyEl” (don’t delay) etc; he thinks “AzhwAr already informed his desire to me and I have also already agreed to fulfil his desire saying ‘it will be fulfilled at the end of this body for you’, looking at his urgency, he seems to want to have this goal fulfilled while being in this body itself; so, let me find a nice abode where he can serve me” and went through different places and made his presence in thirumalai thinking “this looks like a nice and secluded place”; he then said to AzhwAr “I have arrived here and am standing here to be friendly with you; you can come here and enjoy with me to your full satisfaction” and manifested his presence in south thirumalai to AzhwAr.
+But emperumAnAr says that it is not like that and explains it further. emperumAn observed in the previous decad that AzhwAr highlighted in each pAsuram his urgency to attain the goal by saying “ollai” (immediately), “kAlak kazhivu seyyEl” (don’t delay) etc; he thinks “AzhwAr already informed his desire to me and I have also already agreed to fulfil his desire saying ‘it will be fulfilled at the end of this body for you’; looking at his urgency, he seems to want to have this goal fulfilled while being in this body itself; so, let me find a nice abode where he can serve me” and went through different places and made his presence in thirumalai thinking “this looks like a nice and secluded place”; he then said to AzhwAr “I have arrived here and am standing here to be friendly with you; you can come here and enjoy with me to your full satisfaction” and manifested his presence in south thirumalai to AzhwAr.
 AzhwAr too, meditated upon that and thought “if bhagavAn is the goal, the abode he resides is also equally enjoyable” and thus enjoyed the thirumalai, its surroundings, his own full desire to enjoy thirumalai – all as part of the goal and becomes blissful.

 [ALavandhAr‘s explanation is focussing on thirumalai being the prApakam (the means/process to attain emperumAn); emperumAnAr‘s explanation is focussing on thirumalai being the prApyam (the goal which is as good as emperumAn himself).]